 Corrections policy

 When a factual correction is deemed necessary, we update articles to ensure accuracy.
-We may make updates as new information becomes available and industries change over time.
+We make updates as new information becomes available and as industries change over time.
 In some cases, we'll include a note at the conclusion of the article with an explanation of the modification.

 Diversity policy